Love Song for a Vampire: Critical reception

 In their review of the soundtrack for Bram Stoker's Dracula, Billboard wrote, "The highlight and probable single is the only vocal entry on the album, Annie Lennox's haunting, romantic 'Love Song for a Vampire'."
-Mike Ragogna from HuffPost noted that in the song, "Lennox sings the poem, 'Once I had the rarest rose that ever deigned to bloom, cruel winter chilled the bud and stole my flower too soon', slyly transporting us from Bram Stoker's world to that of Anne Rice's without our realizing."
+Mike Ragogna from HuffPost noted that in the song, "Lennox sings the poem, Once I had the rarest rose that ever deigned to bloom, cruel winter chilled the bud and stole my flower too soon, slyly transporting us from Bram Stoker's world to that of Anne Rice's without our realizing."
 In his weekly UK chart commentary, James Masterton declared it as a "gorgeous contribution" to the movie.
 Alan Jones from Music Week named it Pick of the Week, describing it as "a simple, mournful, relentless and (appropriately?) haunting song."

+In 2022, The Guardian ranked "Love Songs for a Vampire" as Lennox's second-best song of all time, behind only the Eurythmics's "Love Is a Stranger" (1982).
+Their decision was based on what they described as her "finest solo single which features a high-drama, suitably gothic confection of ambient synths and booming drums supporting a gorgeous".
+Additionally, they described the song as a "faintly folk melody with lyrics that function as a straightforward love song when taken out of its cinematic context".

+Commercial performance

+The single achieved considerable commercial success internationally, peaking at number three in the United Kingdom and the Republic of Ireland.
+Additionally, "Love Song for a Vampire" by itself reached number four in Spain and number ten in France.
+In the United States, it reached number twenty-four on the Billboard Alternative Airplay charts.
+Alongside "Little Bird", it was certified Silver by the British Phonographic Industry (BPI) in the United Kingdom on 1 March 1993, indicating sales in excess of 200,000 copies.

 Music video

 The accompanying music video for "Love Song for a Vampire" was directed by British director Sophie Muller.
-It features Annie Lennox, seen in a dark garden very similar to Lucy Westenra's in the film, and wearing a similar white dress.
+It features Lennox, seen in a dark garden at night very similar to Lucy Westenra's in the film, and wearing a similar white dress.
 As she sings, several excerpts from the film are shown, and the video ends as what appears to be holy light shines upon her, very similar to what happens during Dracula's death at the film's end.
 David Sinclair from Rolling Stone complimented it as an "extraordinary video", and "a striking display of sinister melancholia by Lennox intercut with a tour de force of special culled from the movie."

-Release

-In the UK, the song was the bigger hit of the double-A sided single with Lennox's track "Little Bird" from her album Diva.
-It reached number three on the UK Singles Chart in early 1993, while in the US, it reached number 24 on the Billboard Modern Rock Tracks chart.

-It reappeared in 1995 on the UK CD single "A Whiter Shade of Pale", alongside Lennox's covers of the Psychedelic Furs' "Heaven" and Blondie's "(I'm Always Touched by Your) Presence, Dear".